 Bottomline: The interactive video editor, unlimited video hosting, and interactive video content make LearnWorlds a top learning center for video lessons.
 We don’t see this enough in other course platforms.

 Thinkific is the only other online course platform with nearly as robust as the test engine LearnWorlds offers.

-Unlike Thinkific, LearnWorlds does not have a native-level Brillium integration.
+Unlike Thinkific, LearnWorlds or Teachable does not have a native-level Brillium integration.
 Brillium is the rich assessment solution that professionals use to create, grade, and analyze student performances.

 Yet you can connect it with LearnWorlds as third-party integration.